pszufe/HIF-standard/README.md

 ## The Hypergraph Interchange Format (HIF) standard
 (Work-in-progress)

-Hypergraph Interchange Format (HIF) is a forthcoming standard for higher-order network data to facilitate seamless data exchange between existing higher-order network libraries.
+The Hypergraph Interchange Format (HIF) is a forthcoming standard for higher-order network data to facilitate seamless data exchange between existing higher-order network libraries.

 ### Table of contents for this folder